bgamari/llvm/docs/BitCodeFormat.rst

 * *prefix*: If non-zero, the value index of the prefix data for this function, plus 1.

+* *offset*: The offset of the symbol value relative to the beginning of the function.

 * *dllstorageclass*: An encoding of the `dllstorageclass`_ of this function